-We show that bank shocks originating in the financial networks propagate upstream and downstream along the production network, thus greatly increasing the impact of bank shocks.
-Our identification relies on the proposed theoretical framework, the universe of both supplier-customer transactions and bank loans in Spain, and a standard operationalization of credit supply shocks applied to the 2008-09 global crisis.
-The overall impact is found to be strong and similarly so along the following alternative channels: (i) direct financial shocks versus network-based contagion; (ii) firm-specific shocks versus the common one; (iii) downstream versus upstream propagation; (iv) first- versus higher-order propagation.
-These effects are amplified by market concentration.
+We show that bank shocks originating in the financial sector propagate upstream and downstream along the production network and triple the impact of direct bank shocks.
+Our identification relies on the universe of both supplier-customer transactions and bank loans in Spain, a standard operationalization of credit-supply shocks during the 2008--09 global crisis, and the proposed theoretical framework.
+The impact on real effects is strong, and similarly so, when considering: (i) direct bank shocks to firms versus first-order interfirm contagion; (ii) first-order versus higher-order network effects; (iii) downstream versus upstream propagation; (iv) firm-specific versus economy-wide shocks.
+Market concentration amplifies these effects.

 |Titolo:||Production and Financial Networks in Interplay: Crisis Evidence from Supplier-Customer and Credit Registers|

 |Appare nelle tipologie:||5.12 Altro|